How Startups Build Software Products In Ahmedabad

 2. Building a small MVP

 Once the idea shows promise, teams usually build a minimal version of the product.
-The MVP focuses only on the main workflow and essential features.
-This allows startups to launch faster and learn from real users sooner.
+The MVP focuses only on the main workflow and essential features, which is why early product development is often the most practical starting point for startups trying to launch quickly and learn from real users sooner.

 Typical MVP team structure